AvyFly/parasect/docs/usage_create_menu.rst

 Filling in Staple Dishes
 ------------------------

-Each Dish is supposed to reflect one coherent set of parameters, for example related to PID gains, peripherals configuration, Remote Controller configuration or the installed battery.
+Each file contains all necessary information to create a *Dish*.
+A Dish is supposed to reflect one coherent set of parameters, for example related to PID gains, peripherals configuration, Remote Controller configuration or the installed battery.

 There are currently four Staple Dishes in *Parasect*: ``calibration.yaml``, ``operator.yaml``, ``header.yaml`` and ``footer.yaml``.
-They are reserved dishes that are used by *Parasect* in either the comparison or generation functions.
+They are reserved dishes that are used by *Parasect* in either the comparison or build functions.

-``calibration.yaml``: This is a Dish (with the usual Dish syntax) that contains the names of the calibration parameters of your autopilot.
+``calibration.yaml``: This is a Dish that contains the names of the calibration parameters of your autopilot.
 List those parameters here to: a) not take them into account when comparing parameter sets and b) to remove them from generated parameter sets.
 An example Calibration Dish follows: